hadronized/strongly-typed-thoughts.net/media/blog/introducing-awoo.md

     can be solved by sampling from a curve, for instance.

 Both those problems are solved by two crates I wrote lately.
 Respectively, [awoo] and [splines].
-This blog post is about [awoo]. [splines] already has his own dedicated articles [here](https://phaazon.net/blog/splines-introduction) and [here](https://phaazon.net/blog/splines-1.0.0-rc.1).
+This blog post is about [awoo]. [splines] already has its own dedicated articles [here](https://phaazon.net/blog/splines-introduction) and [here](https://phaazon.net/blog/splines-1.0.0-rc.1).
 Nevertheless, I will make another blog article about it because I have new ideas I will add to the crate to enrich the [splines] experience.